onflow/cadence/docs/language.generated.md

 Preparation, execution, and postconditions, only in that order.
 Each phase is a block of code that executes sequentially.

--   The **prepare phase** acts like the initializer in a composite data type, i.e., it initializes fields that can then be used in the execution phase.
+-   The **prepare phase** acts like the initializer in a composite type, i.e., it initializes fields that can then be used in the execution phase.

     The prepare phase has the permissions to read from and write to the storage